 - The rubber seal on the lid retains strong smells like chili or cumin.
 While this doesn’t have an influence on the food you’re cooking, the smell will stay in the seal for a long time.
 Most users solve this problem by simply buying a set of seals and replacing it when they feel it’s time.

 In my opinion, the Instant Pot multicooker is easy to use and, in time, you’ll get used to the extra time required for building and releasing pressure.
-After all, when you see you can cook a large pot roast in about 90 minutes (including the extra time) as opposed to 6 to 8 hours, you won’t care about this aspect!
+After all, when you see you can cook a large pot roast in only 40 minutes (including the extra time) as opposed to 6 to 8 hours, you won’t care about this aspect!

-In addition, you can cook foods that need hours for the taste and texture to set in (like beans chili) with standard cooking, in about an hour.
+In addition, you can cook foods that need hours for the taste and texture to set in (like white beans) with standard cooking, in about an hour.

 Is the Instant Pot Overrated?